DRO: Deep Recurrent Optimizer for Video to Depth: Related work

 \section{Related work}

-\paragraph{Supervised Deep SfM.} Deep neural networks can learn to solve the SfM problem directly from data~\cite{ummenhofer2017demon, zhou2018deeptam, wei2020deepsfm}.
-With the ground-truth information, DeMoN~\cite{ummenhofer2017demon} trains two network branches to regress structures and motions separately with an auxiliary flow prediction task to exploit feature correspondences.
+\textbf{Supervised Deep V2D.} Deep neural networks can learn to solve the V2D problem directly from data~\cite{ummenhofer2017demon, zhou2018deeptam, wei2020deepsfm, wang2021deep}.
+With the ground-truth information, DeMoN~\cite{ummenhofer2017demon} trains two network branches to regress depths and motions separately with an auxiliary flow prediction task to exploit feature correspondences.
 Some methods adopt a discrete sampling strategy to achieve high-quality depth maps~\cite{zhou2018deeptam, teed2020deepv2d}.
 They generate depth hypotheses and utilize multiple images to construct a cost volume.
 Furthermore, the pose volume is also introduced in \cite{wei2020deepsfm}.
 They take the feature maps to build two cost volumes and employ 3D convolutions to regularize.
-There are also methods to directly regress scene depth from a single input image~\cite{eigen2014depth,fu2018deep, lee2019big}, which is an ill-posed problem.
-These methods rely heavily on the data fitting of the neural networks.
-Therefore, their network structure and feature volumes are usually bulky, and their performance are limited in unseen scenes.
+There are also methods to directly regress scene depth from a single input image~\cite{eigen2014depth,fu2018deep, yuan2022newcrfs}, which is an ill-posed problem.